- The dollar fetched 110.53 yen in early Asian trade, unchanged from levels in New York late Tuesday.

-"Japanese shares are starting with gains following US rallies."
+"Japanese shares are seen starting with gains following rallies in US stocks," senior analyst Toshiyuki Kanayama of Monex said in a commentary.

-The dollar fetched 108.73 yen in early Asian trade, against 108.76 yen in New York late Monday.
+The dollar fetched 110.53 yen in early Asian trade, unchanged from levels in New York late Tuesday.